mirfan899/sppas/private/doc/01_introduction/12_getting_installing.md

 - the `README.txt` file, which aims to be read
 - the files `sppas.bat` and `sppas.command` to execute the Graphical User Interface
 - the `resources` directory contains data that are used by automatic annotations (lexicons, dictionaries, ...)
-- the `samples` directory contains folders of data of various languages, they are sets of annotations freely distributed to test features of SPPAS
+- the `samples` directory contains data of various languages; they are distributed to test various features of SPPAS
+- the `plugins` directory
 - the `sppas` directory contains the program itself
 - the `documentation` directory contains: